flyonspeed/TronView/README.md

 To run with

-## Creating your own Hud screen file
+## Creating your own custom screen file

 Screen files are located in lib/screens folder.
 For a quick start you can duplicate the DefaultScreen.py file and rename it to your own.
 What ever name you give it you must name the Class in that file to the same name.
 For exmaple if I create MyHud.py then in that file I must set the class to the following